istio/istio.io/content/en/docs/reference/config/analysis/ist0143/index.md

 if you do want to expose the application to other pods, there are two options

 - Modify the application to bind to a network interface exposed to other pods.
-Typically, this means binding to `0.0.0.0` or `::`.
+Typically, this means binding to `0.0.0.0` or `::`, such as `nc 0.0.0.0 8080 -l`.
 - Create a [`Sidecar` configuration](/docs/reference/config/networking/sidecar/#IstioIngressListener) to customize the inbound networking configuration for the pod.
   For example, with the above application: